Neptune-class cruiser: Complement

 The ships had a planned complement of 1,351 officers and ratings when operating as a flagship.

 Construction programme

-Five ships to be named Neptune, Centurion, Edgar, Mars and Minotaur of the new design, which was now known as the Neptune class, were included in the 1944 construction programme anticipating that the war with Japan would not be concluded until 1946-1947.
+Five ships to be named Neptune, Centurion, Edgar, Mars and Minotaur of the new design, which was now known as the Neptune class, were included in the 1944 construction programme anticipating that the war with Japan would not be concluded until 1946–1947.
 In addition, it was planned to complete the Bellerophon (at the time construction work was suspended) to the new design.
 (Note: Some sources also state that the partially built Minotaur-class cruiser Hawke, laid down in 1943, was also reordered as a Neptune.)
-It was expected that construction would be from 1944 to completion by 1950 was expected.
+It was expected that construction would be from 1944 to completion by 1950.
 The programme continued following the end of the war, with pressure growing to divert shipbuilding capacity to build more profitable ocean passenger liners, with it being hoped in November 1945 that two ships could be laid down as soon as possible.